 The vision of St. Johns Riverkeeper is to ensure a clean and healthy river for current and future generations.

-Join our Rising Tides young professionals for our KAYAKING monthly cleanup on McCoys Creek!
-As always all of our cleanups are RAIN or SHINE!
-What to Bring: Reusable Water Bottle Hat & Sunglasses You must wear closed toe shoes (rain boots, work boots, or waders are extremely helpful) Heavy duty gloves (if desired) Cleanup gloves […]
+Join Rising Tides young professionals for our monthly cleanup on McCoys Creek!
+As always, all of our cleanups are RAIN or SHINE!
+This month we're cleaning up the land around […]

 Recent Blog Posts

 Recently, St. Johns RIVERKEEPER's advocacy team conducted a four-day SAVe the Grasses Expedition seeking answers and solutions to the disappearing submerged aquatic vegetation (SAV) of the St. Johns.
 More than 90% of the SAV was lost after Hurricane Irma and multiple...